vtoth13/bark-n-bath/README.md

     - The Contact page has a contact form:
         - All text input fields are customized.
         - Labels are animated when the input field is in focus and are not empty.
-        - All inputs are set to be required to be filled out exept the text field.
+        - All inputs are set to be required to be filled out except the text field.
         - It has two dropdown fields for the visitors to choose services.

             - The 1st is - "Service of Choice", which helps the company plan the appointments.